Jing1107/vue-todo/README.md

 # Quasar App

-> this is a quasar project base on vue.js, all data stored on firebase
+this is a quasar project base on vue.js, all data stored on firebase

 to run this project

+you need to install quasar cli first,

-1st npm install
+then download the project and npm install at console

-2nd quasar dev
+then quasar dev